timattwell/dminr-1/research/04_dataset_tags.md

     - Requires more example data to train the model
     - More difficult to build a balanced training dataset
     - Potentially less flexible as the model will not be as general
-###### Note.
-These are not referenced because they came from my own head.
-Will try to find references

 So we want a balance.
 A balance that gives us a range of catagories that divide up the potential entities in a way helpful for the application, without the negatives making *too much* of an impact on the implementation or usefulness of the information.